azat-co/fullstack-javascript/chapter3/chapter3.md

 This chapter also covers the terminology and explains JSON, AJAX, and CORS.
 We then explore the example of a weather app.

-We use Parse as our back end to streamline things and make development faster while still keeping it realistic.
+We use Parse as our backend to streamline things and make development faster while still keeping it realistic.
 The cornerstone of this chapter is a persistent message board application built with Parse and jQuery.

 Definitions
 ===========